L4w1i3t/Doki-Doki-Modding-Template/README.md

 define config.autoreload = True     # Auto-reloads on file changes
 ```

-- Note: When building your mod for release, set `config.developer = False` to disable these features.
-ALWAYS disable developer mode before building your mod to avoid including debug features in the final release (you have no idea how annoying it can get).
+**IMPORTANT**: When building your mod for release, set `config.developer = False` and `config.autoreload = False` in `game/dev.rpy` to disable these features.
+ALWAYS disable developer mode before building your mod to avoid including debug features in the final release.

 ### Console Commands